Don't forget them

 More than 1 billion of the world’s poorest people depend on animals for food, transport and livelihoods.

-Governments must take urgent steps to protect both people and animals by including animals in their disaster plans
+We lobbied governments to take urgent steps to protect both people and animals by including animals in their disaster plans

 Governments and the global disaster response community know that protecting animals helps people rebuild their lives following a disaster.